mxco86/aws-sns-slack-notifier/README.md

 ## Configuration

-The Slack token, channel and posting username must be configured via environment variables in the Lambda instance
+The Slack token, channel and posting username must be configured via environment variables in the Lambda instance.
+Values for these variables can be added to the CloudFormation stack via the SAM configuration file before building

 | Env Var  | Purpose                                                 |
 |----------|---------------------------------------------------------|